bonitasoft/bonita-doc/md/create-your-first-project-with-the-engine-apis-and-maven.md

 ### List open process instances

-All Bonita BPM Engine API methods that deal with collections are paged to avoid having too many entries in memory.
+All Bonita Engine API methods that deal with collections are paged to avoid having too many entries in memory.
 For these methods, if you want to retrieve all results you need to handle this page by page.
 This the case with the searchProcessInstances method used here to retrieve open process instances.
 In the example, each page will contain up to 5 (PAGE\_SIZE) elements:
 ```java
 private static void listOpenedProcessInstances() {
     // the result will be retrieved by pages of PAGE_SIZE size